 CNC/Tool and Die Technologies

-Moraine Park’s CNC/Tool and Die Technologies students operate machine tools (lathes, milling machines, grinders, drill presses), read blueprints, perform entry-level CNC programming, operate two-dimensional computer-aided machining, set up and operate molding press, set up and operate punch press, and use measuring equipment.
+The use of computer numerically controlled (CNC) machine tools is increasing in all sectors of the manufacturing industry.
+Students in Moraine Park’s CNC/Tool and Die Technologies operate machine tools such as lathes, milling machines, grinders, drill presses and learn to read blueprints, perform entry-level CNC programming, operate two-dimensional computer-aided machining, set up and operate molding press, set up and operate punch press, and use measuring equipment.
 Students prepare for a lean and green manufacturing environment.

-The program focuses on programming and operation of coordinate measuring machine (CMM) and vertical and horizontal machining centers, as well as turning centers, the electrical discharge machine (EDM), tooling and workholding, and three-dimensional computer-aided machining.
-Students build and run mold and stamping dies; perform advanced milling, drilling and lathe work, precision surface grinding, and heat treating.
+The program focuses on programming and operation of coordinate measuring machine (CMM), vertical and horizontal machining centers, turning centers, an electrical discharge machine (EDM), tooling and workholding, and three-dimensional computer-aided machining.
+Students build and run mold and stamping dies, perform advanced milling, drilling and lathe work, precision surface grinding, and heat treating.

 Representatives from business and industry have identified skills that are essential to success in manufacturing.
 Students will be expected to demonstrate the Critical Core Manufacturing Skills (CCMS) throughout all manufacturing classes.
 These skills include work cooperatively, work productively, listen effectively, demonstrate a positive attitude, maintain a safe work environment, demonstrate integrity, communicate clearly, follow directions, apply problem solving strategies, apply mathematical reasoning, think critically and adapt to change.